 - Established the Office of the Flood Insurance Advocate to help property owners with faulty flood maps and/or insurance rate quote concerns.

-The NFIP is again up for renewal on September 30, 2017.
-The last Congress began the process of drafting the next reauthorization package by holding hearings and acting on several reform bills that could be considered for inclusion, such as:
+The NFIP was most recently extended on March 23, 2018 through July 31, 2018.
+Congress must now act by July 31st to reauthorize NFIP to avoid lapsing.
+The process of drafting the next reauthorization package has included holding hearings and acting on several reform bills that could be considered for inclusion, such as:

 - H.R.
 2901, "The Flood Insurance Market Parity and Modernization Act" to encourage the development of a private market that offers comparable flood insurance coverage at lower cost than the NFIP.